precice/precice.github.io/pages/about.md

   <p style="font-size:.7em;">This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754462</p>
 </div>
 </div>

+## Prince XML

+We use a non-commercial license of [Prince XML](http://www.princexml.com/) to generate the PDF version of the documentation.
+For more information see our [meta documentation page](docs-meta-publish-to-pdf.html).

 ## Impressum